Can a keto diet help treat brain cancer?

 They came up with a protocol that included a ketogenic diet consisting of 80% fat, 15% protein and 5% carbohydrates combined with radiation treatment, hyperbaric oxygen, and the drug metformin.
-Four months after starting the treatment, Adam had an MRI scan in February of 2014 that showed no visible tumor.
-Thirteen subsequent MRIs to this day have remained clear of cancer.
+Four months after starting the treatment, in February 2014, Adam had an MRI scan that showed no visible tumor.
+Subsequent MRIs have remained clear of cancer.
 Adam has remained on the ketogenic diet and metformin ever since.
 “It is basically really low carbs with lots of whipping cream, eggs, pork, nuts and seeds,” says his dad.

 In a compelling video, Adam says the diet is not always easy as a teenager, especially when out with friends.
 “When I realized I was not going to be able to eat some of my favourite foods like pizza and candy, I was a little sad.
 But I thought, it’s going to help me live.”

-Adam was a keynote speaker last November at the Global Symposium on Ketogenic Therapies, held in Banff Alberta and sponsored by the Charlie Foundation for Ketogenic Therapies.
-The foundation began as an organization focused on ketogenic diet for epilepsy control, but has now branched into its use in brain cancer, autism and other cognitive disorders.
+Adam was a keynote speaker in November 2016 at the Global Symposium on Ketogenic Therapies in Banff, Alberta and sponsored by the Charlie Foundation for Ketogenic Therapies.
+The foundation began as an organization focused on the ketogenic diet for epilepsy control, but has now branched into its use in brain cancer, autism and other disorders.

-When asked what he would say to families dealing with GBM, Brad Sorenson said, “I am really hesitant to act as the role of a doctor.
+When asked what he would say to families dealing with GBM, Brad Sorenson said, “I am really hesitant to act in the role of a doctor.
 I am concerned that I could add to a stressful situation.
 I don’t want to give them false hope.”

 Sorenson, who is the CEO and founder of two biotechnology companies, felt that starting the keto diet before radiation and avoiding steroids, which are almost uniformly given to brain cancer patients, were keys to Adam’s therapy.
 “Adam’s protocol invites a lot of pushback from doctors.”
 So Sorenson simply tells people what they did for Adam, shares a slide deck with their protocol and its rationale with references, and encourages them to find a qualified dietitian.